Yusuf-A-Shuaib/Yusuf-A-Shuaib/README.md

 </hr>
 </br>

-📫 How to reach me: <a href="https://wa.me//08189256396">Whatsapp</a>
+📫 How to reach me: <a href="mailto:shuaibudeenyusuf@gmail.com">Send a message</a>
 </br>
 😄 Nicknames: nana, shubby</br>
-⚡ Fun fact: I have already gathered vocational skill (Barbing) where I bulit my communication and listening ability and also my bussiness management skills. </br>
+⚡ Fun fact: I have gathered vocational skill (Barbing) where I was able to build my communication and listening ability and also my bussiness management skills. </br>

 </br>
 </br>